hipe/downtownfun/data-pipes-doc/documents/418-patterns-and-provisions.md

 ## <a name=H></a> provision: custom keyers

-this provision holds that you can provide a function that "derives" a human key per each item through arbitrary means. [#463.B] shows how a keyer can work in conjunction with a mapper, in our "pipeline workflow".
+this provision holds that you can provide a function that "derives" a human key per each item through arbitrary means. [#423.B] shows how a keyer can work in conjunction with a mapper, in our "pipeline workflow".

 One case that that covers this provision is (Case0160DP).
+EDIT